Chapter 11: Drinks

 Art of Duplicity

-The bar will transport you to another time using a space filled with luxury crystal glassware, mahogany, soft amber lighting and the hum of live jazz.
+Voted 86th Best Bar in the World by The World’s 50 Best Bars, it will transport you to another time using a space filled with luxurious crystal glassware, mahogany, soft amber lighting, and the hum of live jazz.

 Why go?